akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 ### Replicated data types

 Akka contains a set of useful replicated data types and it is fully possible to implement custom replicated data types.
-For more details, read @ref[the untyped Distributed Data documentation](../distributed-data.md#data-types)
+For more details, read @ref:[the classic Distributed Data documentation](../distributed-data.md#data-types)

 ### Running separate instances of the replicator

 For some use cases, for example when limiting the replicator to certain roles, or using different subsets on different roles, it makes sense to start separate replicators, this needs to be done on all nodes, or the group of nodes tagged with a specific role.
-To do this with the Typed Distributed Data you will first have to start an untyped `Replicator` and pass it to the `Replicator.behavior` method that takes an untyped actor ref.
-All such `Replicator`s must run on the same path in the untyped actor hierarchy.
+To do this with Distributed Data you will first have to start a classic `Replicator` and pass it to the `Replicator.behavior` method that takes a classic actor ref.
+All such `Replicator`s must run on the same path in the classic actor hierarchy.

 A standalone `ReplicatorMessageAdapter` can also be created for a given `Replicator` instead of creating one via the `DistributedData` extension.